-100% of waste generated by visitors is either recycled or converted into electricity at a local Energy from Waste plant.
-This waste is compacted within the Great Park into 15 tonne bales which has reduced waste collection heavy vehicle movements from a minimum of 8 per week to 2 per month.
+100% of the waste generated by visitors is either recycled or converted into electricity at a local Energy from Waste (Efw) plant.
+Once sorted, we compact the waste into 15-tonne bales on-site.
+The introduction of this system has reduced the waste transport requirement from a minimum of 8 lorries per week to 2 per month.